Jimsy2/Shell-Intro/Shell_Intro.md

     <dd>The Ottawa Canada Linux Users Group  </dd>
   <dt>and  </dt>
     <dd>ExitCertified  </dd>
-  <dt>Markdown formatted version by  </dt>
+  <dt><ins>Markdown formatted version by</ins>  </dt>
-    <dd>Dirk Eismann (2018)</dd>
+    <dd><ins>Dirk Eismann (2018-07-27)</ins></dd>
 </dl>

 Copyright and Redistribution
 ----------------------------

 This manual was written with the intention of being a helpful guide to Linux users who are trying to become familiar with the Bash shell and basic Linux commands.
 To make this manual useful to the widest range of people, I decided to release it under a free documentation license, with the hopes that people benefit from it by updating it and re-distributing modified copies.
 You have permission to modify and distribute this document, as specified under the terms of the GNU Free Documentation License.
 Comments and suggestions for improvement may be directed to: vic@gedris.org .

 This document was created using an Open Source office application called *Open Office*.
 The file format is non-proprietary, and the document is also published in various other formats online.
-Updated copies will be available on Vic Gedris' web site ~~[http://vic.dyndns.org/]~~.
+<del>Updated copies will be</del><ins>The original Open Office document is</ins> available on Vic Gedris' web site <ins>http://gedris.org/LinuxShellIntro.html/<ins><del>[http://vic.dyndns.org/]</del> .
 For more information on Open Office, please visit http://www.openoffice.org/ .

 Copyright © 2003 Victor Gedris.
 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.1 or any later version published by the Free Software Foundation; with no Invariant Sections, with no Front-Cover Texts, and with no Back-Cover Texts.